 The Lynchburg Symphony Orchestra has been an integral part of the cultural fabric of the Lynchburg Region since it began in 1983.
 Over the years the LSO has performed more than 200 concerts ranging from classical to pops and provided annual educational concerts to over 10,000 children at local schools and community centers.
 Celebrities performing with the orchestra include Tony Award-winning actress and singer Faith Prince, pianist Gustavo Romero, and country musicians Emmy Lou Harris and Roy Clark.
 Dr. Christopher Swanson is conductor and music director.

 The Lynchburg Arts Festival, held annually in September, attracts artists and art lovers from across Virginia.

-The Lynchburg Art Club and Gallery offers monthly exhibits in the galleries, workshops and classes.
-The third floor has been reclaimed as an environmentally stable storage area with more studio space.
+The Lynchburg Art Club and Gallery offers monthly exhibits in the galleries, workshops, and classes.
+The third floor has been reclaimed as an environmentally stable storage area with additional studio space.

 The Bedford Artisan Trail showcases more than 80 artists, craftsmen, orchards and wineries who support the arts and agri-tourism.